trujilml/vacation-weather-dashboard/README.md

 Axios - used to call url of OpenWeather One Call API Moment.js - implements visible current time format on the header OpenWeather One Call API - used to collect weather data from different locations

+## Further Development Notes
+* Alongside the current local storage of the cities that the user searches for, there will be the future implementation of a clear search function that allows for the user to clear their current search history in favor of looking for more cities of their future travel destination.